6 Steps to Turn Your Spare Room Into a Music Studio

 Select the right flooring

 Once you have sorted out which room to build your own music studio from the scratch, the next step is to pick the right flooring.
 If you are creating a recording studio then a hardwood or concrete floor is the best choice for you.
+You might think that if you use concrete, it might make the room look ugly but you can use decorative concrete Lynchburg as it’s much more attractive than normal concrete.

 Also, never use carpets as your flooring.
 It will not only wear down faster if multiple people are going in and out but also disturb the acoustics in the room.
 The reason being a carpet will absorb high frequencies while you are recording.
 If you still absolutely want to put a carpet in the room then try a small carpet in the middle of the room on hardwood or concrete floor.